International English Masters

 Course Coordinator: Iris Taggert

 Michaela Escher (Painting), Edwin Hübner (Media Pedagogy), Prof. Matthias Jeuken, Holger Kern (Music) Prof. Dr. Peter Loebell (Anthroposophy, Pedagogical Anthropology), Prof. Dr. Peter Lutzker (Anthroposophy, Pedagogical Anthropology), Michael Neu (Physical Education), Prof. Stephan Ronner (Music), Albrecht Schad (Zoology), Prof. Georg Schumacher (Sculpture), Iris Taggert (Methodology), Prof. Dr. Tomáš Zdrazil (Anthroposophy, Pedagogical Anthropology, Methodology)

-As well as many internationally well known and leading figures in Waldorf education.
+as well as many internationally well known and leading figures in Waldorf education such as

 Frequently Asked Questions

 You will need to have a Bachelors Degree or an equivalent to attend the course.
 If you have 210 (ECTS) credits or the equivalent you can begin in February 2018 and complete the course in three semesters.
 With extensive previous Waldorf training and sufficient teaching experience, it may be possible to complete the course of studies in one year.